allanabailey/feedback-form-pp3/README.md

     * Google Sheets was used to display and update data in a user-friendly manner.
 * [Gyazo](https://gyazo.com/en)
     * Gyazo was used to take screenshots and create the images.

+### Python Modules
+* GSpread - For the use of generating and altering google sheets.
+* Google Auth - Credentials and access to google account for feedback form google sheet and google form.

 ## Testing

 ### Manual Testing